graphql-dotnet/graphql-dotnet/docs/learn.md

+---
+title: Learn More About GraphQL .NET
+permalink: /learn
+---

 # Error Handling

 The `ExecutionResult` provides an `Errors` property which includes any errors encountered during exectution.
 Errors are returned [according to the spec](http://facebook.github.io/graphql/#sec-Errors), which means stack traces are excluded.
 The `ExecutionResult` is transformed to what the spec requires using JSON.NET.
 You can change what information is provided by overriding the JSON Converter.